envi/olesia-khomchyn.github.io/docs/Envi_Use_Cases.md

 # Envi Use Cases
-Except of general API end-points, Envi OData API also contains a number of operations intended to fulfill the specific business needs.
+Except for general API endpoints, Envi OData API also contains several operations intended to fulfil specific business needs.

 ## <span style="color: #F05D30">Batch Support</span>
 Envi OData API supports repeatability for individual requests within a batch request, as well as for individual requests within a change set or atomicity group within a batch request.
-Batch requests allow grouping of multiple operations into a single HTTP request payload.
+Batch requests allow the grouping of multiple operations into a single HTTP request payload.

 The service returns a single HTTP response in the response to all operations in requests.
-Individual requests within a batch may have a mix of ```Repeatability-Request-ID``` and ```Repeatability-First-Sent``` values.
+Individual requests within a batch may have a mix of the ```Repeatability-Request-ID``` and ```Repeatability-First-Sent``` values.
 In this case, each individual response within the batch response will have the appropriate Repeatability-Result according to the corresponding request.

 This way, you can optimize calls to the server and improve the scalability of its service.